jqian2015/hello-world/hotfix.md

-this is to test hotfix branch
+this is to test hotfix branch and new vocab_qc branch